getcord/cord-openai-chatbot/README.md

 # How to configure the bot

+You can create your own support bot by following the steps below:s

 You'll need to change files in `server/botKnowledge`.

 ## Feeding knowledge

 1. In `server/botKnowledge/urls.txt` list all the urls you want the bot to know about.

 2. In your terminal run `npm run generate-embeddings` this will take the list of urls and make a get request to extract all the text on that page.
 3. In `server/botKnowledge/prompt.txt` you can describe what you require from the bot's response.
 The `BOT_USER_NAME`, `BOT_ESCAPE_WORD` and `BOT_CONTEXT` are variables that are replaced when the prompt is sent to openAI.

 ## Change bot appearance